lemaoliu/lemaoliu.github.io/lat.md

 ## Opening Positions

 We have some intern positions available at NLP center, Tencent AI Lab.
-If you have any interests, please check our [Job Description](JD.md) and welcome to drop us an email through EMAIL@tencent.com where EMAIL belongs to {redmondliu, donkeyhuang, alanili, newmanli}.
+If you have any interests, please check our [Job Description](JD.md) and welcome to drop us an email through EMAIL@tencent.com where EMAIL belongs to {redmondliu, donkeyhuang}.

 ## Publications